d3/d3-selection/README.md

 <a name="selection_insert" href="#selection_insert">#</a> <i>selection</i>.<b>insert</b>(<i>type</i>, <i>before</i>)

 If the specified *type* is a string, inserts a new element of this type (tag name) before the element matching the specified *before* selector for each selected element.
 For example, a *before* selector `:first-child` will prepend nodes before the first child.
-Both *type* and *before* may instead be specified as functions which are evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
+Both *type* and *before* may instead be specified as functions which are evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
 The *type* function should return an element to be inserted; the *before* function should return the child element before which the element should be inserted.
 For example, to insert a DIV element to each paragraph:

 ```js
 d3.selectAll("p").insert("div");